-A network of support will be a key part of building an environment of acceptance and connection.
+A network of support will be a key part of building an environment of acceptance and connectivity.

-Our IBET PhD Project Mentors will provide high-quality mentorship and connect students with:
+Our IBET PhD Project Mentorship Program will provide high-quality mentorship and connect students with:

 - Outstanding research groups and professors